basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 ---
-title: "🎮 From Gaming Rig to AI Brain: My Accidental Deep Dive into Local AI"
+title: "🎮 From Gaming Rig to AI Brain: My Accidental Deep Dive into Local AI with an RTX 3090"
 subtitle: "How I bought a gaming PC with a 3090 but ended up building two local-first Python AI packages instead."
 summary: "A personal journey of buying a gaming PC and accidentally falling down the rabbit hole of local, private AI.
 I share my experience building agent-cli and AIBrain, the tools I used, and the lessons I learned along the way."